giogina/SpectraMatcher/documentation/matching.md

     are matched.
 The setting $$\tau_I=1$$ would allow only equally-sized peaks to be matched; $$\tau_I=0$$ imposes no restrictions.
 (Note that intensities within each spectrum are defined relative to its highest peak.)

+Applying this peak matching algorithm, rather than manually assigning computed to experimental peaks, makes the analysis of vibronic spectra not only more efficient, but also more reproducible and robust.

+<figure><img src=".gitbook/assets/match_plot.png" alt="Plot of matched labeled vibronic spectra"><figcaption></figcaption></figure>

 To fine-tune the amount of assigned peaks, you can also enable **“Assign only labeled peaks”** — this restricts matching to only those computed peaks that are currently labeled in the plot (based on your label display settings).

-<figure><img src=".gitbook/assets/match_plot.png" alt="Plot of matched labeled vibronic spectra"><figcaption></figcaption></figure>

 ## Peak Assignment Table